 Calibration to the Bank's existing scorecard/external ratings to a 12-month PD as required for a corporate and SME corporate portfolio.
 Lifetime PDs for corporate and SME corporate portfolios.

 An LGD benchmarking approach was used due to limited default and recovery data.

 EAD estimates were determined using a combination of external benchmark studies for committed lines and regulatory estimates for financial guarantees.

 Financial instruments in Stage 1 have their ECL measured at an amount equal to the portion of lifetime expected credit losses that result from default events possible within the next 12 months.
 Instruments in Stage 2 and 3 have their ECL measured based on expected credit losses on a lifetime basis.
 A pervasive concept in measuring ECL in accordance with IFRS 9 is that it should consider forward looking information.
-The Bank does not rebut the presumption in IFRS 9 that all financial assets which are more than 30 days past due have experienced a significant increase in credit risk, and accordingly are classified as stage 2 in the calculation of ECL.
-In addition, the Bank's policy is not to rebut the presumption in IFRS 9 that financial assets which are more than 90 days past due are in default, and accordingly are classified as stage 3 in the ECL calculation.
+The Bank does not rebut the presumption in IFRS 9 that all financial assets which are more than 30 days past are due have experienced a significant increase in credit risk, and accordingly are classified as Stage 2 in the calculation of ECL.
+In addition, the Bank's policy is not to rebut the presumption in IFRS 9 that financial assets which are more than 90 days past due are in default, and accordingly are classified as Stage 3 in the ECL calculation.